danielsaidi/KeyboardKitSwiftUI/README.md

 * Web site: [danielsaidi.com][Website]

-## Clients
+## Supporters

-KeyboardKitSwiftUI is proudly supported by the following clients:
+KeyboardKit is proudly supported by:

 [![Anomaly Software](Resources/logos/anomaly.png "Anomaly Software")](http://anomaly.net.au/)

+Your company can support KeyboardKit by either sponsoring the project on GitHub Sponsors or by paying for consultation.
+I'ld be happy to help you out with your keyboard needs.

 ## License